Last updated on December 31st, 2018 at 12:01 pm

 Cajon del Maipo Embalse El Yeso – The Best Day Trips from Santiago

 For more adventure, head to Cajon del Maipo, located in the Andean southeastern portion of Santiago de Chile.
 Go on a day hike past the dramatic landscapes of Cajon del Maipo.
 After burning some calories, stop by San Jose to refuel with a hearty breakfast.
 Once your belly is full, hike along the Maipo River to the gorgeous Embalse el Yeso lagoon.
 Take in the breath-taking scenery of snow-capped mountains, crystal blue water, and wildlife along the duration of your hike.
 Later, head into one of the local restaurants for some tasty Chilean cuisine before making your way back to Santiago.
-Or opt to spend a few night at the beautiful Noi Puma lodge and enjoy a few extra days of exploring Chile’s Central Valley Region.
+Or opt to spend a few nights at the beautiful Noi Puma lodge and enjoy a few extra days of exploring Chile’s Central Valley Region.